johannestaas/nommy/README.rst

 nommy
 =====

-A python implementation of Rust's nom.
+A python byte and bit parser inspired by Rust's nom.

 Installation
 ------------